22.7.11

 “Yuck.”

 She immediately regretted it.
-Having gained tribal trust, his smirk now seemed to tell her he would simply gross her out with playing at boy torture punishments.
-He doubted her, but prided himself on not discriminating upon a person’s gender, as that was to act in ignorance of a deeper truth.
+Having gained tribal trust, his smirk now seemed to show dissapointment in grossing her.
+He doubted this, priding himself on not discriminating upon a person’s gender, as that was to act in ignorance of a deeper truth.
 He ignored the retort and pushed ahead.

 “This is how you kill a frog without really killing it.”

 She broke the necklace and tossed it toward the candle, hitting just so, making it sputter then reignite bolder.
-This became a sign, a chance to reunite with the inner plane.
+This became a sign, a chance to reunite the universe.
 She wanted to burn clean and begin again from the supernatural that is naturally potential.

 Walking the perimeter of the circle, she made a safe countenance against the spears of invading authoritarian hierarchy.